sourcegraph/handbook/content/engineering/code-intelligence/index.md

 The code intel team has defined a set of rituals that keeps the team connected around our common goals.
 As a team we also believe in good meeting etiquette, and to ensure effective meetings for everyone every meeting must have a meaningful topic, agenda, and stated goal or purpose statement defined ahead of time.

-On a weekly basis:
+Our iterations last two weeks and are comprised of the following:

+- Planning Meeting: The first Monday of the iteration we hold a retro and planning meeting.
+Our iterations are comprised of work taken from our [backlog](https://github.com/orgs/sourcegraph/projects/100).
+Our in-flight iteration work is tracked in our iteration [board](https://github.com/orgs/sourcegraph/projects/101).
-- Team Sync Meeting: Every Monday, the code intel team meets to stay in sync and hear from stakeholders.
+- Team Sync Meeting: The second Monday of the iteration, the code intel team meets to stay in sync and hear from stakeholders.
 We use a Google doc for [agenda and meeting notes](https://docs.google.com/document/d/1R4gXavKwajVRplHSy1ECn_ZHMoQZIwiGKqWWb2SdbUE/edit).
-Prior to the weekly sync meeting, each team member should:
+Prior to the sync meeting, each team member should:

   1. Add any agenda items that should be discussed.
   1. Review any existing agenda items and be prepared to discuss them.